NCBI-Hackathons/HaploFHIR/README.md

 # HaploFHIR
 A Prototype to Detect Baseline Haploblocks from Popular SNP Chips and Port them to EMRs

-# Using p53 as an example for toxic paths in graphs
+# Using p53 as an example to define toxic paths in graphs
 ## Scroll down

 ## Possibilities for Phasing and HaploBlock Generators